The Cyber Puppets

 I am very self-critical of my work, and I’m happy for several of my early, unpublished novels to remain buried.
 However, despite the passage of many years since it was written, I find I am still enthusiastic about this one.
 The response of some Kindle readers suggests that I’m not entirely deluding myself.
 Why not see if you agree?

 Published in 2012 as an E book by Brain in a Jar Books, available from Amazon Kindle.
+To be reissued by Matador, both as a paperback and as an E book, in the spring of 2018.

 “Enjoyed reading this book, set in a very Dallas/Dynasty like soap world, where one character starts to realise how false it all is and questions the nature of what is happening around – while lots of ridiculous soap opera antics keep the story moving forward … a very entertaining science fiction yarn that had me laughing.”
 Amazon reader